brunokim/neows-consumer/README.md

 - Likewise, we could reuse TCP connections instead of setting one anew for each request.
 - Currently I log verbosely only to the file `app.log`, but I'd like to surface errors to stdout as well.
 This would require configuring the root logger properly -- my first attempt, the root logger would also log verbose log messages :shrug:
+- After quota is exhausted, all threads are parked in the turnstile waiting for it to be restored.
+Once it happens, the turnstile is unlocked and all threads try to go through at once.
+This leads to peaks in requests and CPU usage, both in the client and the server, and should be smoothed out.